prvdmwrong/prvdmwrong/docs/index.md

     ```TypeScript
     @Provider({})
     export class CoinsProvider {
+      // Providers can have properties...
       balance: Map<Player, number> = {},

+      // ...and methods...
       addCoins(player: Player, coins: number) {
+        // ...all properties are accessible through `this`!
         this.coins[person] += coins
       }
     })
     ```

 Providers can `use()` other providers.
-Prvd 'M Wrong will provide its types and figure out a corresponding load order for you:
+Prvd 'M Wrong will provide type-safety, autocomplete, and figure out a corresponding load order for you:

 === "Luau"

     ```Lua
+    -- For example, say this rewards provider requires the coins provider.
     local RewardsProvider = {}
     type Self = typeof(CoinsProvider)
+    -- Just specify this provider `use()`-s the coins provider...
     RewardsProvider.coinsProvider = prvd.use(CoinsProvider)

     function RewardsProvider.addWinRewards(self: Self, player: Player)
+      -- ...and enjoy complete type-safety!
       self.coinsProvider:addCoins(player, 30)
     end

-    return prvd.new("RewardsProvider", RewardsProvider)
+    return prvd.new(RewardsProvider)
     ```

 === "TypeScript"

     ```TypeScript
+    // For example, say this rewards provider requires the coins provider.
     @Provider({})
     export class RewardsProvider {
+      // Just specify this provider `use()`-s the coins provider...
       coinsProvider = use(CoinsProvider)

       addCoins(person: Player) {
+        // ...and enjoy complete type-safety!
         this.coinsProvider:addCoins(player, coins)
       }
     }